 Boating Safety and Education for All

 Welcome to the California Division of Boating and Waterways (DBW) safety and education page!
-DBW relies on partnerships with many organizations (educational institutions, aquatic centers, the U.S. Coast Guard Auxiliary and the U.S. Power Squadrons) and more to provide boating safety education and positive outreach to children, youth, and adults.
+DBW relies on partnerships with many organizations (educational institutions, aquatic centers, the U.S. Coast Guard Auxiliary and America's Boating Club/U.S. Power Squadrons) and more to provide boating safety education and positive outreach to children, youth, and adults.
 If you are a first-time boater or if you just want to learn the latest "rules of the road", this page will help make your boating activities safe and enjoyable.

 Play it Safe!
 Almost 800,000 pleasure craft are registered in California, and the rapidly rising numbers of unregistered paddlecraft bring the number of active boaters to over four million.
 That’s a lot of Californians having a lot of boating adventures on thousands of miles of beautiful waterways!

 Unfortunately, some boaters will get hurt or die while on the water.
 The Coast Guard reports nearly 5,000 boating accidents each year in the United States—causing approximately 700 deaths, 3,000 injuries and $36 million in damage.
 About 85% of all boating deaths occur on boats where the operator has not completed a boating safety education course.

 The all new California Boater Card education program is designed to increase boating safety on California waterways.
 Check out these pages for boating safety and education information.